jmarkina/house-her/README.md

-# House-Her
+# NAME
-House-Her was designed to assist all women in finding compatible living situations.
-Our mission is to bring together women regardless of race, age, family-composition, and current living situation.
+Name was designed to connect the community with with non-profit organizations providing support for women in difficult situations.

 ## Who We Help